 - 3.2.1.
-At Lower Granite, Little Goose, and Lower Monumental dams, summer operations will begin in coordination and discussions with TMT. - 3.2.2.
+At Lower Granite and Little Goose, summer operations will begin in coordination and discussions with TMT.3 - 3.2.2.
 Fish collected during summer operations will be held in shaded raceways or holding tanks.
 Sampling may convert to 100% when fish numbers are below 500 fish per day (per PSMFC sampling guidelines) and smaller pick-up mounted transport tanks may be used.
 Steelhead that are determined by SMP biologists to be in poor condition or reverting to the parr stage may be bypassed to the river.